 What Teens Need to Know about Taxes

-If you made below $12,950 as an employee of a company in 2022, you do not need to file your taxes!
-If you made more than that or were an “independent contractor” - like a Lyft driver or Instacart shopper - you will need to file your taxes.
-Also, if a parent or caregiver can claim you as “a dependent”, be sure to check with them before filing anything!
+If you made below $13,850 as an employee of a company in 2023, you do not need to file your taxes.
+If you made more than that or were an “independent contractor" like a Lyft driver or Instacart shopper, you will need to file your taxes.

 - W-2 - This is the form that any employer you had in the previous year will send you to show you the wages you earned and any taxes already taken from your paychecks that year.
-If you had multiple jobs in the previous year, be sure to collect a W-2 from each employer!
+If you had multiple jobs in the previous year, you will need a W-2 from each employer.

 - W-9 - This is a form that you’ll only need to fill out if you are going to be an independent contractor.
 It is a way to let anyone you work for during the year show the government that they paid you as a contractor.

 - 1099-MISC - This form is like a W-2 but for independent contractors.
-Anyone that paid you for contract work will send you one of these to show how much money you made.
-No matter how much you made you will have to file taxes on this!
+Anyone who paid you for contract work will send you one of these to show how much money you made.
+No matter how much you made, you will have to file taxes on this.

-So you’ve had a job (or jobs!), collected all your documents, and want help filing your taxes by professionals.
-There are so many free ways to get help tailored to your specific questions and needs! .
-Here are some key (and free!) resources:
+There are many free ways to get help tailored to your specific tax-related questions and needs!
+Here are some resources:

-- United Way - This national non-profit organization is located in many cities and counties around the country and they are a leader in helping folks file their taxes for free.
+- United Way - This national nonprofit is located in many cities and counties around the country and is a leader in helping folks file their taxes for free.
 They offer individual help and often partner with bilingual organizations to support.
 Check out their free tax help locator here.

-- Public Libraries - Your local library is your best friend!
-Most library systems around the country are a hub for free tax help.
-They may have tax experts helping in the library or they may have partner organizations that they can refer you to.
-Some examples are in Seattle, New York City (which includes support for New Jersey and Connecticut), and Dallas.
+- Public Libraries - Most library systems around the country are a hub for free tax help.
+They may have tax experts helping in the library or have partner organizations they can refer you to.
+Some examples are in Seattle, New York City (which includes support for New Jersey and Connecticut), Detroit, Philadelphia, and Dallas.